sylt/exile-eftp-old-gfx/README.md

 good to go!

-The mod uses graphics from different versions of Exile, where I've simply gone with my gut feeling of what feel "best" (or at least gives the most feeling of nostalgia).
+The mod uses graphics from different versions of Exile, where I've simply gone with my gut feeling of what feels "best" (or at least gives the most feeling of nostalgia).

 # Sample comparisons